-Section 5.
-All orders and resolutions and parts thereof in conflict herewith are to the extent of such conflict hereby repealed, and this Resolution shall take effect and be in full force from and after its adoption.
+Section 6.
+All orders, resolutions, and parts thereof in conflict herewith are, to the extent of such conflict, hereby repealed.
+This resolution shall take effect and be in full force from and after its passage by the County Council.

 ATTEST: SIGNED:

 Connie Y. Haselden, Council Clerk James T. Schofield, Chairman

-COUNCIL VOTE: OPPOSED: ABSENT:
+COUNCIL VOTE: Unanimous OPPOSED: None